-Now a days, tooth extractions and oral surgery for wisdom teeth removal is a regular procedure – a norm for young adults.
-It’s not always necessary, though.
-However, if you wait too long, you could have problems that could last a few days or a lifetime.
+Nowadays, tooth extractions and oral surgery for wisdom teeth removal is a regular procedure – a norm for young adults.
+While it’s not always necessary to have wisdom teeth removed, it’s important to discuss your care with a dentist or oral surgeon.
+When wisdom teeth do need to be removed, waiting to get care could cause discomfort and problems that could last a few days or a lifetime.

 What are Wisdom Teeth?

 Why Do My Wisdom Teeth Need to Be Removed?